-Worst case scenario discharges from drilling of one well is approximately 1,800 tons of cuttings and approximately 3500 tons of water based drill mud and cement.
-If all 130 well slots at the

-TYRA project (24 existing slots and 106 slots in new structures) are being used it would result in a total discharge of 234,000 tons of cuttings and 455,000 tons of water based drill mud.
+Worst case scenario discharges from drilling of one well is approximately 1,800 tons of cuttings and approximately 3,500 tons of water based drill mud and cement.
+If all 30 well slots at HALFDAN (4 existing slots, 6 re-drill and 20 planned new wells) are used, it would result in a total discharge of 54,000 tons of cuttings and 105,000 tons of water based drill mud.
 The worst case scenario is estimated to be the case where the wells are drilled consecutively.
-However, it shall be noted that the wells are located at 14 different locations at distances of 4-64 km (see section 3).
+However, it shall be noted that the wells are located at different locations: Existing platforms and new structures located up to 8 km from the existing platforms.

-The chemicals which are discharged with the mud and cuttings are categorized as 'green' or 'yellow' chemicals which can normally be discharged without significant effects on the environment (section 6.2.2.1).
-The mud usually contains barite or trace of heavy metals, while the cuttings may contain small quantities of oil.
-Chemical and biological seabed monitoring around Tyra E shows that elevated concentrations of metals, THC, PAH and NPD in the sediment are local (typical within a few hundreds meters) and rapidly decreasing in all directions with increasing distance from the platform /6/.
+The chemicals which are discharged with the mud and cuttings are categorized as 'green' or 'yellow' chemicals which can normally be discharged without significant effects on the environment (section 6.2.3).
+The mud usually contains barite or trace of heavy metals, while the cuttings may containg small quantities of oil.
+Chemical and biological seabed monitoring around Halfdan shows that elevated concentrations of metals, THC, PAH and NPD in the sediment are local (typical with in a few hundres meters to a few kilometers) and rapidly decreasing in all directions with increasing distance from the platform /6/.

 Sedimentation of drilling mud and cuttings may change the sediment grain size.
-However, seabed monitoring shows that the median grain size variation after drilling at Tyra E and Valdemar platform fall within the natural range /6/.
+Seabed monitoring after drilling at Halfdan shows that the silt/clay fraction and the content of organic matter in general may behigher close to the platform.
+However the median grain size variation close to the Halfdan platform fall within the natural range /6/.

 The water based drilling mud may contain biodegradable organic additives, which may stimulate growth of microbial communities leading to depletion of oxygen in the sediments.
 Anaerobic, sulphate-reducing bacteria may further degrade the organic matter, producing hydrogen sulphide /45/.
-The seabed monitoring campaign of the seabed around the Tyra E platform reported that sulphide was detected at a few of the station closest to the platform (less than 1 km) /6/.
+A monitoring campaign of the seabed around the Halfdan platform reported that sulphide was detected at 3 of the stations closest to the platform (1-2 km) /6/.